Category Archives: Media

 : I’m not sure of the specific episode on which Mercer says this, but I saw it myself.

-: This is extreme, of course, to the point of being bombastic, but at the time of writing this I had recently watched an appalling documentary on Fox News which seemed to justify such sentiments.
+: This is extreme, of course, to the point of being bombastic, but at the time of writing I had just watched an documentary on Fox News which seemed to justify such sentiments.

-Since writing this, my thoughts related to Mercer have become more sophisticated, but even if I had been able to articulate these ideas when I first wrote the tiny essay above, I would not have been able to sufficiently compress them into 300 words.
+Since writing this, my thoughts related to Mercer have become more articulate, though I doubt I could compress them into 300 words.
 Read the rest of this entry